NG-ZORRO/ng-zorro-antd-mobile/docs/getting-started.en-US.md

 During development, you may need to compile and debug TypeScript code, and even proxy some of the requests to mock data or other external services.
 All of these can be done with quick feedback provided through hot reloading of changes.

-Such features, together with packaging the production version, are covered in this work flow.
+Such features, together with packaging the production version, are covered in this workflow.

 ### 1. Installation